crfield18/ParmEd/README.md

 command as root (e.g., by using ``sudo``) or add the ``--user`` flag to install it to your home directory.
 I would suggest the latter choice.

-AMBER user can overwrite installed version by
+AMBER users can overwrite the installed version using:

 ```sh
 python setup.py install --prefix=$AMBERHOME